-We have now created a pipeline that will deploy every push to master to Heroku after building and testing our application.
+We have now created a pipeline that will deploy every push to main to Heroku after building and testing our application.
 The clone section at the beginning of the configuration ensures we do a full clone (otherwise Heroku might reject the git push).
 Just push this configuration to Bitbucket to see your first automated deployment to staging happening.

 A successfull pipeline that deploys our application to staging

 As you may have guessed, we just need to add another branch pipeline for the production branch to automatically release the production environment when changes get merged to the production branch.